McChoc/BlocInterpreter/README.md

     a = 2
 };

 foo['a']; # evaluates to 2

-foo['b'] = 5;   # create a member b inside foo and assign it the value 5
 ```

 Note that the prefered way to access a member of a struct is to use the [member access operator](#member-access-operator).
-You should only use an indexer to access a member whose name is determined at runtime or to add a member to a struct.
+You should only use an indexer to access a member whose name is determined at runtime.

 ---